Cincinnati Antique, Art, and Personal Property Appraisers

 For art, send front, back, signature, label, frame, edition, certificate, invoice, and condition photos.

-Match the report to the intended use
+Match the report to the use

 Ask whether the candidate has handled comparable intended uses and object categories.

-Avoid assuming the nearest appraiser is the right fit when a high-value object needs specialist analysis.
+Do not assume the nearest appraiser is the right fit when a high-value object needs specialist analysis.

-Compare fee transparency before hiring
+Compare fee transparency

 Ask about hourly, flat, minimum, travel, research, inventory, rush, and report-preparation charges.